openvinotoolkit/open_model_zoo/data/datasets.md

 To use this dataset with OMZ tools, make sure `<DATASET_DIR>` contains the following:

 * `val2017` - directory containing the COCO 2017 validation images
+* `annotations` - directory containing the COCO 2017 annotation files
   * `instances_val2017.json` - annotation file which used for object detection and instance segmentation tasks
   * `person_keypoints_val2017.json` - annotation file which used for human pose estimation tasks

 ### Datasets in dataset_definitions.yml
 * `ms_coco_mask_rcnn` used for evaluation models trained on COCO dataset for object detection and instance segmentation tasks.
 Background label + label map with 80 public available object categories are used.
 Annotations are saved in order of ascending image ID.